40 Books in 365 Days

 In 2021 we created another Recipe Calendar for 2022 as well as a Western Canada Scenic Calendar which turned out to be a great fundraiser alternative.
 I published a 2023 scenic calendar called "Moments in the Rockies" and a 5-Card Greeting Card Collection to raise money at the end of the year.

-So, we currently still have 6 children in Form 3 (grade 11), 2 children in Form 2 (grade 10) and 3 children in grade 8.
+So, we currently still have 4 children in Form 3 (grade 11), 2 children in Form 2 (grade 10) and 2 children in grade 8 and one in grade 6.

 Please email me at firstname.lastname@example.org or message me if you are interested in making a donation by Email Transfer and I will be happy to give you the contact information.
 You can also make a donation by credit card by clicking the button below.